Coronavirus (Covid-19) Updates for Summer Cooking Camps

 Our Coronavirus Preparedness Plan 2020 is long and detailed.
 It includes the new protocols that parents, students, and staff must follow for the safety of not only our students and staff, but to also minimize spread in the community.
 That being said, here is a high-level summary.

 - Classes are limited to 8 students and 2 staff.

 - Cooking stations have been reconfigured to provide 6 feet or more between each student.
 Students will not share any ingredients, equipment, or materials.
 Students will be expected to stay in their station unless directed elsewhere.

 - Parents will answer a quick and simple health assessment each morning.
 Students who do not pass the health assessment will not be admitted to camp.
 Drop-off and pickup will be outside.

-- Students must bring their own fully disposable bag lunch that does not require refrigeration (no reusable containers to return home), a water bottle, and will manage their own belongings.
+- Students must bring their own lunch for full day classes that do not require refrigeration , a water bottle, and will manage their own belongings.
 We will eat outside on the patio or in the park across the street as often as weather permits.

 - Students will be responsible for cleaning their own station with soap and water.
 Staff will come along behind them (with PPE) to sanitize with EPA approved products.

 - Throughout the day, staff will be disinfecting the entire school as directed by MDH.
 Whether an area of the school is disinfected several times a day or once a day will be determined by the activities taking place in each area.
 We have daily checklists to make sure we don’t forget anything and to monitor anything that isn’t working as intended.